QuenumGerald/pay-with-sand-SDK/README.md

 ## Wallets and Networks

 - MetaMask is used when present and selected.
+The SDK verifies `chainId` and will error with a clear message if you’re on the wrong network.
-- WalletConnect is used when selected (requires `INFURA_ID`).
+- WalletConnect v2 is used when selected.
+Requires `WALLETCONNECT_PROJECT_ID`.
+The QR modal opens and the session is initialized on the configured `PAY_WITH_SAND_CHAIN_ID`.
-- Example network in UI: Polygon (gas information is indicative).
+- Default network: Polygon (137).
+Other chains are supported by providing the appropriate env variables.

 ## Permit vs Approve